cloudflare/cloudflare-docs/content/load-balancing/understand-basics/load-balancing-components.md

 For a hostname (`blog.example.com`) to resolve, the Domain Name System (DNS) must return an IP address, where the website or application is hosted (origin).

 When you set up a load balancer, Cloudflare automatically creates an [LB DNS record](/load-balancing/reference/dns-records/) for the specified hostname.
-This means that, according to a [priority order](/load-balancing/reference/dns-records/#priority-order), instead of simply returning an origin IP address, whichever logic you introduced using the Cloudflare Load Balancing solution will be considered.
+This means that, according to a [priority order](/load-balancing/reference/dns-records/#priority-order), instead of simply returning an origin IP address, the logic you introduced using the Cloudflare Load Balancing solution will be considered.

 {{<render file="_load-balancing-diagram.md">}}